Below are just a few things to consider when making your

 ever possible, try

-to keep the original boxes your Halloween decorations
+to keep the original boxes and packing material your Halloween decorations

 came in.
 Cardboard

-moving and storage boxes work well for storing your
+moving and storage boxes also work well for storing your

 that they are available in transparent plastic so that you can also see

-what's inside and are more resistant to moisture, but
+what's inside and are also much more resistant to moisture, but

-manuals, instruction sheets and spare parts should be stored inside of zip-lok
+manuals, instruction sheets and spare parts can be stored inside of zip-lok

-bags to prevent them from being damaged.
-Expensive costumes can be placed in extra large
+bags to prevent them from being damaged or lost.
+Costumes can be placed in extra large

 zip-lok bags or plastic

-Tissue paper, bubble wrap and/or foam chips can be used
+Tissue paper, bubble wrap and foam chips can be used

 to protect items that are breakable.

-Beware of using newspaper as the ink can transfer onto
+Beware of using newspaper as the ink used on the paper can transfer onto

 the item wrapped in it.
-When stacking your boxes, try to make
+When stacking your boxes and

 stacks of similar sized containers, starting with heavy